 Once you set the values for the variables, you will be able to use interactions to apply these values to the elements as their content.
 This option can be used, for example, to display previously stored user preferences, mark or clear a checkbox or even change the state of the element.

 To do it, choose Set content option from the Actions drop-down and specify for which elements you want the variable content to be set.
 Next, click Value of variable and select the proper variable — once the interaction is triggered, the variable’s value will be set as the content of the chosen elements.

-Additionally, you’ll be able to use this interaction to specify the exact value to be set as a content of the element — just choose the Value in Set Content as a field while adding the interaction.
+Additionally, you can use this interaction to specify the exact value to be set as the content of the element.
+Just choose the Value in Set Content as a field while adding the interaction.

 Some of the most common variables use-cases are:

 - Setting the content of one element using the Content of Another Element.

 - Using Variables to transfer content between images.
 For example, with the Set variable interaction, you can save an image as a value and then, with the Set content interaction, paste this value (that image) into another image.

 - Using the Active state name as content for another element.